How to Avoid Weight Gain When Quitting

 The Number That Changes Everything

-Before we get into strategies, I need you to hold onto this fact:
+Before we get into strategies, hold onto this fact:

 You would need to gain approximately 75-100 pounds for the health risks of the weight gain to equal the health risks of continued smoking.